Yari: Description

 Yari were characterized by a straight blade that could be anywhere from several centimeters to 3 ft or more in length.
 The blades were made of the same steel (tamahagane) from which traditional Japanese swords and arrowheads were forged, and were very durable.
 Throughout history many variations of the straight yari blade were produced, often with protrusions on a central blade.
 Yari blades often had an extremely long tang (nakago; 中心); typically it would be longer than the sharpened portion of the blade.
 The tang protruded into a reinforced hollow portion of the handle (tachiuchi or tachiuke) resulting in a very stiff shaft making it nearly impossible for the blade to fall or break off.

 The shaft (nagaye or ebu) came in many different lengths, widths, and shapes; made of hardwood and covered in lacquered bamboo strips, these came in oval, round, or polygonal cross section.
 These in turn were often wrapped in metal rings or wire (dogane), and affixed with a metal pommel (ishizuki; 石突) on the butt end.
 Yari shafts were often decorated with inlays of metal or semiprecious materials such as brass pins, lacquer, or flakes of pearl.
 A sheath (saya; 鞘) was also part of a complete yari.

 Variations of yari blades

 Straight yari (su yari), detail view.
 Blade is about 1 shaku (approx. 30 cm in length).

 Various types of yari points or blades existed.
 The most common blade was a straight, flat design that resembles a straight-bladed double edged dagger.
 This type of blade could cut as well as stab and was sharpened like a razor edge.
-Though 'yari' is a catchall term for 'spear', it is usually distinguished between 'kama yari', which have additional horizontal blades, and simple 'su yari' (choku-sō) or straight spears.
-Yari can also be distinguished by the types of blade cross section: the triangular sections were called 'sankaku yari' and the diamond sections were called 'ryō-shinogi yari'.
+Though yari is a catchall term, the simple su yari (choku-sō) or straight spear is distinguished from the kama yari, which can have additional horizontal blades.
+Yari can also be distinguished by the types of blade cross-section: the triangular sections were called sankaku yari and the diamond sections were called ryō-shinogi yari.